jedinym/sqc-text/main.typ

 human-readable to some extent) using a chemical file format.
 These exist in the form of text files, which describe the locations of atoms in three-dimensional space.
 Metadata about the represented structure may also be included.
-In this chapter, the two formats relevant to this thesis are introduced.
+In this section, the two formats relevant to this thesis are introduced.

 === PDB format
 The Protein Data Bank format is the original format used by the Protein Data